bobbingwide/oik-bwtrace/readme.txt

 * Supports purging of trace files from the Dashboard using a defined retention period.
 * The Daily Trace Summary file base name is now user defined.
 * Separated Trace 'shutdown' status report from Daily Trace summary.
 * Improvements to the [bwtrace] shortcode; moved from the oik plugin.
 * Improved support for tracing REST requests.
 * Added support for WP-CLI; initial prototype of 'wp trace' command.
 * Supports trace file generation logic for tracing parallel requests.
 * Improved support for tracing REST requests, with early detection of REST API calls
 * Fixes to logic broken by WordPress 4.7
 * Tested: With Gutenberg
-* Tested: With PHP 7.1,7.2 and 7.3
+* Tested: With PHP 7.2 and 7.3
-* Tested: With WordPress 4.9.6 to 5.2.2 and WordPress Multsite
+* Tested: With WordPress 5.3 and WordPress Multi Site

 See also: